 Pediatric Hip Dysplasia Risk Factors

 Developmental hip dysplasia (DDH) is the improper formation of the infant’s hip.
-Essentially, the ball of the hip does not form with socket and fails to properly form.
+Essentially, the ball of the hip does not form with the socket and fails to properly form.
 Early treatment is necessary for a good outcome.

 There are several risk factors for the condition, including: